PrinceCuet77/Hyperledger-Fabric/docs/source/cc_launcher.md

 ## Configuring external builders and launchers

 Configuring the peer to use external builders involves adding an externalBuilder element under the chaincode configuration block in the  `core.yaml` that defines external builders.
-Each external builderdefinition must include a name (used for logging) and the path to parent of the `bin` directory containing the builder scripts.
+Each external builder definition must include a name (used for logging) and the path to parent of the `bin` directory containing the builder scripts.

 An optional list of environment variable names to propagate from the peer when invoking the external builder scripts can also be provided.